with a renovated holiday cottage, in the Périgord Pourpre area, near to Bergerac and its airport

 The street-level floor

 The living room is bathed in light through large arched French windows in the south-facing façade, highlighting the simplicity of the house’s materials.
-The walls are made of exposed stone and the ceiling also boasts exposed beams.
+The walls are made of exposed stone and the ceiling’s exposed beams give it character.
 The floor is made up of hexagonal terracotta tiles, while square tiles of similar nature can be found in the adjoining vaulted cellar, located underneath the patio, with arched windows at each end.
-A kitchen leading into a utility room and laundry room can be found behind a load-bearing wall.
+A kitchen leading into a utility room and laundry room can be found behind a thick, load-bearing wall.
 Next to the wood-burning stove, a wooden door leads into the garage.

 The garden-level floor